prataprc/jsondata/README.md

 **Licensing**

 Up till version 0.4.0, ``jsondata`` is released under [MIT license].
-Up till version 0.6.2, ``jsondata`` is released under Subsequent releases are under [AGPL-3.0 license], going to be the default license for all future releases.
+Subsequent releases are under [AGPL-3.0 license], going to be the default license for all future releases.
 For re-licensing this source, you can either contact the author(s) directly or post your request here [#13][#13].

 **Compatibility policy**